 Credit card receipts

 Any other personal information

 Have your paychecks and dividends deposited directly to your account to keep from having lost or stolen checks.
 To receive future statements electronically, register to use eStatement, our online statement service.

 Order annual credit reports from each of the three national credit-reporting agencies.
 These reports list personal data, including loans and brokerage accounts.
 If your identity is stolen, credit bureaus suggest installing a fraud alert on all your credit files.
 This should prompt creditors to call you before they open a new account.

 Also, file a police report any time you are a fraud or theft victim.
 Copies of your credit report can be obtained online or using the phone:

-24 HOUR VISA DEBIT CARDS SERVICES
+24 HOUR VISA DEBIT CARDS SERVICES or

-VISA REPORT LOST/STOLEN DEBIT CARDS
+REPORT VISA LOST/STOLEN DEBIT CARDS

 Report Identity Theft

 Subscribe to the Federal Trade Commission (FTC) ScamAlerts to receive an email about what to watch out for when a new scam is becoming widespread.